front-end-summer19/all-the-news-react/README.md

 ## The Story Component

-Rather than rendering everything in the stories component we'll pass that duty off to a component called Story (singluar).
+Rather than rendering everything in the stories component we'll pass that duty off to a component called Story.jsx (singluar).

-Create Story.js:
+Create `src/components/Story.jsx`:

 ```js
 const Story = (props) => {